As living costs rise, you’re probably looking for places to save. One of those places may be your gym membership.

 You can ditch the gym membership, but don’t ditch exercise.
 Exercise is a fundamental pillar of health.

-Aerobic exercise may also promote the growth of new brain cells, supercharge learning and memory, and boost mood.[*][*] It may also help to reduce the risk of nearly every chronic disease, improve sleep, build bone, facilitate weight loss, and lower high blood pressure.
+Aerobic exercise may also promote the growth of new brain cells, supercharge learning and memory, and boost mood.[*][*] It may also help to reduce the risk of nearly every chronic disease, improve sleep, build bone, facilitate weight loss, improve insulin sensitivity, and lower high blood pressure.
 Cardio even has the potential to extend lifespan.[*]

 What about strength and flexibility training?
 Only do those if you want to stay functional into your later decades.
 If you don’t care about picking up your grandkids (or the groceries) when you’re older, don’t worry about them.